 Symptoms of a Flooded Septic System

-Flooding in the drainage field is never a good sign, because efficient percolation is essential for your septic system.
+Flooding in the drain field is never a good sign, because efficient percolation is essential for your septic system.
 If you're having a deluge, and this is the first time you've seen flooding, then you probably don't have a long-term problem.
-If you frequently see puddles during moderate rainstorms, though, you should have your drainage field inspected when the ground dries out.
+If you frequently see puddles during moderate rainstorms, though, you should have your septic drain field inspected when the ground dries out.
 The soil may be saturated with runoff from the tank, and if so, it's just a matter of time before your system fails.
-If you find you need a new drainage field, you'll be able to have it installed while the old one is still functioning, and you can still use your plumbing.
+If you find you need a new drain field, you'll be able to have it installed while the old one is still functioning, and you can still use your plumbing.

 How to Handle Septic Flooding

-If you notice puddles and odors in your drainage field during a heavy rain, reduce water in the drain field by rerouting any roof drainage that goes there.
+If you notice puddles and septic tank odor during a heavy rain, reduce water in the drain field by rerouting any roof drainage that goes there.
 Temporarily shut off the power to the transfer pump in the tank, if you have one.
 This not only saves electricity, it prevents the pump from burning out.
 You should reduce water usage in the house to what's absolutely essential, because every time water goes down the drain, it adds to the excess in the tank.
-Take short showers or no showers at all, flush toilets as seldom as possible and avoid using the dishwasher and washing machine.
+Take short showers or use a no-rinse body wash, flush toilets as seldom as possible, and avoid using the dishwasher and washing machine.